Aconcagua Expedition 2020

 Our trip begins and finishes in Mendoza, the third largest city in Argentina.
 It is one of the most beautiful cities in the world with top-class restaurants, vineyards and museums/galleries.
 The climate is warm and sunny. http://en.wikipedia.org/wiki/Mendoza,_Argentina

 Alpine Guides and Grajales Expeditions

-The trip will be lead by one of our veteran Aconcagua guides such as, Dave Mckinley or Paul Rogers.
-They have both lead multiple expedition to the mountain over the years.
+The trip will be lead by one of Alpine Guides experienced expedition guides.
 If group numbers allow, there will be additional AGL guides.
 We also use Grajales Expeditions guides on summit attempts, and porters will be employed for load carrying at higher elevations.

 Grajales Expeditions have been leading and supporting Aconcagua missions since 1976, and are probably the most trusted local guiding operation in the business.
 Paul and other AGL guides have worked alongside Grajales several times.